DRJayaswal/Uber/Readme.md

 }
 ```
 # /users/login
-This endpoint allows existing users to login by providing their credentials.
+This endpoint allows existing users to log in by providing their credentials.
 Upon successful authentication, a JWT token is generated for the user.

 ## 1. HTTP Method
 - **POST** `/users/login`